Patent foramen ovale

 Procedures to close a patent foramen ovale include:

-Although complications are uncommon with this procedure, a tear of the heart or blood vessels, dislodgement of the device, or the development of irregular heartbeats may occur.
+Complications of device closure are uncommon.
+They may include a tear of the heart or blood vessels, movement of the device, or irregular heartbeats.

 Lifestyle and home remedies